 I joined The World in 2010 to establish the newly created web editor position.
-Since then, I’ve transitioned to become our multimedia editor where I’m responsible for the editorial direction of The World’s daily online presence along with editing all the interactive, video, photos, infographics etc — and helping develop our overall strategic vision on the net.
+Since then, I’ve transitioned to become our multimedia editor where I’m responsible for the editorial direction of The World’s daily visual presence along with editing our interactive, video, photos, etc — and helping develop our overall strategic vision on the net.
 Does “multimedia” really cover all that?!
 We’ll see.

 Back in graduate school I developed a site called Exploring Conversations.
 It was an experiment in multimedia digital journalism exploring the language of music (I’ve archived the audio pieces on SoundCloud here).
 I’ve also taught graduate and undergraduate students in social media and digital news reporting at Michigan State University.